Context, Judgement, Deduction: Plain dependent type theory

 Another categorical approach to dependent type theories which is historically very meaningful was given by Jacobs in \cite{jacobs1999categorical}.
 This is the theory of comprehension categories and it is inherently presented in the form of a pre-judgemental theory as below.

-Jacobs lacks our perspective on judgements, especially for the classifier $\mathsf{ctx}^\to$, while he essentially agrees with us on the intuition for $\mathbb{U}$.
-That said, comprehension categories clearly realize some form of context extension, and that is given by display maps.
+Comprehension categories clearly realize some form of context extension, and that is given by display maps.

-\begin{constr}[From jDTTs to comprehension categories] Each judgemental dependent type theory produces a comprehension category as described by the steps below.
+\begin{constr}[From pDTTs to comprehension categories] Each plain dependent type theory produces a comprehension category as described by the steps below.

-It is enough to follow the picture from left to right (and top to bottom) to see how a judgemental dependent type theory in our sense produces a \textit{display} functor, which thus specifies a comprehension category. \end{constr}
+It is enough to follow the picture from left to right (and top to bottom) to see how a plain dependent type theory in our sense produces a \textit{display} functor, which thus specifies a comprehension category. \end{constr}

-Of course it is a legitimate question to ask whether every comprehension category can be realized via a judgemental dependent type theory, and indeed something can be said on the topic.
+Of course it is a legitimate question to ask whether every comprehension category can be realized via a plain dependent type theory.
+Turns out that the two are in fact equivalent, and to prove such a thing is the starting point of \cite{biequivCoEm}.

-\begin{constr}[From comprehension categories to jDTTs] Consider a comprehension category as described at the beginning of the subsection.
-Then it produces a couple of parallel functors connected by a natural transformation $\delta$, as displayed in the left part of the diagram above, where $u$ is a fibration.

-Following \cite[Ex 1.56]{taylor1990trace}, we construct the Scott-trace of $\mathsf{d}$, i.e. we factor it $\mathbb{U} \to \mathsf{ctx}_{/\mathsf{d}} \to \mathsf{ctx}$ via a right adjoint followed by a fibration.
-Notice that because this factorization is obtained by computing a comma category, which is a finite $2$-limit, the whole construction is performed within the expressive power of the judgemental theory.
-Still, there is no reason why $\Sigma_\mathsf{d}$ should be in $\mathcal{J}$. \end{constr}